morete/kubevirt-basics-training/content/en/docs/05/52_cloud-init.md

 Start the VM and verify whether logging in with the defined user and password works as expected.

 {{% details title="Solution" %}}
-Start the newly created VM, this might take a while, due to the lab environment
+Start the newly created VM, this might take a while(a couple of minutes), due to the lab environment
 ```shell
 virtctl start {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-cloudinit --namespace=$USER
 ```